Summerclove/Summerclove/README.md

 and linking my other friend's rentry telling you to leave everyone's bios and githubs alone and to stop stalking
-them: [https://rentry.co/johnnyjoestar_](https://rentry.co/johnnyjoestar_) (they only hopped on the game like this morning, literally this morning only because they're avoiding the group after what happened to their friend).
+them: [https://rentry.co/johnnyjoestar_](https://rentry.co/johnnyjoestar_) (they only hopped on the game like this morning, literally this morning only because they're avoiding the group after what happened to our friend).

 this entire thing has gotten too far with your group.